 The TCL 6 Series 65-inch Roku TV is more than just a midrange set that ticks a few premium boxes on the feature list.
-It manages to deliver excellent picture quality, with brightness and color that rivals more premium sets.
+It's one of the best 55-inch TVs and manages to deliver excellent picture quality, with brightness and color that rivals more premium sets.
 Add to this the rock-solid Roku TV platform, support for Dolby Vision and a slick-looking new brushed-metal design, and the 6 Series is once again the TV to beat for anyone looking for a great value.

 Credit: Tom's Guide